Gordon Derrick

+Biography

+Derrick was born in the state of Antigua and Barbuda, growing up in the neighbourhood of Villa, in St. John's, located in the Caribbean in 1968.

-Derrick holds an MBA from the University of the West Indies (UWI) and Bachelor of Science Degree in Mechanical Engineering from the Florida Institute of Technology (FIT).
+Derrick holds an MBA from the University of the West Indies and Bachelor of Science degree in mechanical engineering from the Florida Institute of Technology.

+Derrick died on June 19, 2022, after collapsing in his home, with reports saying he raised concerns about feeling unwell the same day.
+He was driven to the hospital but died shortly after.

 Personal life

-He grew up in the outskirts of St. John's town in the area known as Villa.
-He is married and has two children.
+He grew up in the outskirts of Villa, Saint John.
+He was married and had two children.